We Help Home owners with Children, Protect and

 Step 13 At the Establishment meeting, there will normally need to be at least one independent witness.
 We will provide all the required documentation.
 We will manage and oversee the critical steps of getting the right signatures and the correct witness statements in all the documents in the correct places.
 This usually includes:

-Wills Trust documents Expression of wishes for any Trusts Authority for secure storage if you have decided on this option.
+Authority for secure storage if you have decided on this option.

 Will Clarity Statement to support your decisions should anyone decide to challenge your wishes in the future.